PJ Hall: College career

 Hall was a reserve as a freshman, then entered the starting lineup his sophomore season, raising his scoring average from 3.5 to 15.5 points per game.
 As a junior, he averaged 15.3 points and 5.7 rebounds and was named third-team All-Atlantic Coast Conference.
 Following the season, Hall declared for the 2023 NBA draft, but maintained his eligibility to keep the option of returning to college.
 Ultimately he chose to return to Clemson, despite earning an invitation to the NBA draft combine.

 To start the 2023–24 season, Hall was named to the preseason All-ACC team and included in the Wooden Award and Kareem Abdul-Jabbar Award watch lists.
 On December 5, he was named the ACC Player of the Week after averaging 21.5 points and 9.5 rebounds in wins over Alabama and Pittsburgh.
 Hall averaged 18.3 points, 6.4 rebounds, 1.4 assists, and 1.4 blocks per game.

 Professional career

+Denver Nuggets / Grand Rapids Gold (2024–2025)

 After going undrafted in the 2024 NBA draft, Hall joined the Denver Nuggets for the 2024 NBA Summer League and on July 10, 2024, he signed a two-way contract with the team.
+He made 19 appearances for Denver during the 2024–25 NBA season, averaging 1.7 points, 1.2 rebounds, and 0.2 assists.

+Memphis Grizzlies / Hustle (2025)

 On July 21, 2025, Hall signed a two-way contract with the Memphis Grizzlies.
+He appeared in seven games for the Grizzlies, averaging 1.9 points, 1.3 rebounds, and 0.3 assists.
+Hall was waived by Memphis following the signing of Jahmai Mashack on November 16.

+Charlotte Hornets / Greensboro Swarm (2025–present)

+On December 24, 2025, Hall signed a two-way contract with the Charlotte Hornets.
+He made 12 appearances (including two starts) for the Hornets during the 2025–26 season, recording averages of 6.1 points, 5.5 rebounds, and 0.7 assists (all career-highs).
+On April 9, 2026, Hall was ruled out for the remainder of the season after undergoing surgery to repair a right ankle fracture he had suffered playing for the Greensboro Swarm of the NBA G League.